Object Storage vs. Block Storage Services in the Cloud

 Object storage is most appropriate for companies that want to access items individually so that they can be retrieved or updated as needed.
 This approach generally allows companies to use an identifier based on a URL in order to access their cloud storage.
 The object-by-object storage approach is most effective when entire files need to be accessed at the same time, such as when a business mainly keeps its data in documents, presentations, and scanned images.

 When it comes to cloud storage, there are an endless number of factors to consider.
 Is this the right solution for my organization's environment, does it fit with our business model, is it scalable for my business?
 Deciding to utilize the cloud for your organization's storage is not a small matter, and should be done with the help of an educated and experienced IT provider.
-Don't make the decision to go to the cloud alone.
+Reach out to iCorps for a free consultation.